 This was the origin of my many attempts of creating community spaces in the future.

 Since arriving to the US 10 years ago I've been part of many collective projects that seek to host queer and experimental artists that often get left out from mainstream narratives.
 In 2015, I was one of the founding members of the AgX Film Collective in Boston.
-Between 2014-2016 I co-directed the New England Graduate Media Symposium originated by fellow Lesbian artist Liss Lafleur and that had Su Friedrich as the opening keynote speaker.
+Between 2014-2016 I co-directed the New England Graduate Media Symposium originated by fellow queer artist and advocate Liss Lafleur and that had Su Friedrich as the opening keynote speaker.
 In 2021 I created an open call on Lex, a queer community oriented social media app, to meet with QT filmmakers and film enthusiasts under the name of

 Brooklyn Queer & Trans Film Society.